Alfresco/docs-alfresco/ags/latest/admin/index.md

 The life cycle of a record is controlled by either time-based or event-based triggers that are set in the retention schedule.
 You can edit events and create entirely new ones.
 When you create an event, you can't delete it.

-Events are triggered when actions occur on a record or folder, such as it being versioned, cut off, closed, superseded, or obsoleted.
+Events are triggered when actions occur on a record or folder, such as it being versioned, {% include tooltip.html word="cutoff" text="cut off" %}, {% include tooltip.html word="recordfolderclosed" text="closed" %}, superseded,
+or obsoleted.
 All events belong to one of the following event types:

 * *Simple* - a standard Records Management event